 Body language, like verbal communication, can be misinterpreted.
-You might see a woman stomping her foot and think she must be angry.
-But maybe she's just trying to get mud off her shoe!
-Or perhaps you think a co-worker you are talking to is upset with you because his arms are crossed, but maybe he's just cold.
+You might someone stomping their foot and think they must be angry.
+But maybe they're just trying to get mud off their shoe!
+Or perhaps you think a co-worker you are talking to is upset with you because their arms are crossed, but maybe they're just cold.